NikKowPHP/social-brain/chapters/chapter-15.md

 ### **Chapter 15: Troubleshooting the Toolkit (A Conductor's Q&A)**

-*(Author's Note: The questions in this chapter are adapted from the most common and painful challenges shared by members of the Conductor's Guild online community and our live Q&A sessions.
+*(The questions in this chapter are adapted from the most common and painful challenges shared by members of the Conductor's Guild online community and our live Q&A sessions.
 They represent the real-world friction that occurs when you start to change the music in a system that's used to the old song.
 You are not alone in this struggle.)*

 ---